-- The UoM Chief Investigator (CI) must hold a permanent or contracted appointment of academic level B or higher (minimum 0.5FTE) at the University of Melbourne for the duration of the project.
+- The UoM Chief Investigator (CI) must hold a permanent or contracted appointment of Academic Level A (6) or higher (minimum 0.5FTE) at the University of Melbourne for the duration of the project.

 - University of Melbourne participants should be employed by the University in an academic position or be graduate research students enrolled at UoM.